Operation U-Go: Retreat

 Mutaguchi continued to order fresh attacks, but by late June it was clear that the starving and disease-ridden Japanese formations were in no state to obey.
 When he realised that none of his formations were obeying his orders for a renewed attack, Mutaguchi finally ordered the offensive to be broken off on 3 July.
 The Japanese, reduced in many cases to a rabble, fell back to the Chindwin, abandoning their artillery, transport, and soldiers too sick to walk.

-Impact
+Aftermath

-The Japanese defeats at Kohima and Imphal were the largest up until that time.
+The Japanese defeats at Kohima and Imphal were their largest up until that time.
 The British and Indian forces had lost around 16,987 men, dead, missing and wounded.
 The Japanese suffered 60,643 casualties, including 13,376 dead.
 Most of these losses were the result of starvation, disease and exhaustion.
 The defeat resulted in sweeping changes in command within the Japanese Army in Burma.
-Mutaguchi sacked all his division commanders during the operation, before being sacked himself on 30 August.
+Mutaguchi sacked all his division commanders during the operation, before being sacked on 30 August.
 Kawabe, whose health was broken, was also dismissed.
 Many of the senior staff officers at the headquarters of Fifteenth Army and Burma Area Army were also transferred to divisional or regimental commands.